 Since our establishment, Ayusa has provided cross-cultural experiences for more than 50,000 participants!
 We’re also a founding member of the Council on Standards for International Educational Travel (CSIET), an organization focused on evaluating and certifying long-term international exchange programs.
 As such, we are always looking for new schools to partner with!
 Together, we can give students an international experience that gives them a leading edge in today’s global community.

-This article will discuss everything a potential host school needs to know about exchange programs, such as:
+This article will discuss everything a potential host school needs to know about foreign exchange student programs, such as:

 - The basics of high school exchange